This page details one or more prototype versions of Bust-A-Move 4 (PlayStation).

 - Advancing to the main menu can only be done by pressing Start.
 In the final game, Circle works as well.

-- Rather than blinking the PUSH START BUTTON text, in the demo it alternates between two shorter strings.
+- Rather than blinking the PUSH START BUTTON text, in the demo it alternates between PUSH START and GAME OVER, not too dissimilar to how the Arcade version handles it.

 General Changes